galaxyproject/training-material/Introduction/tutorials/Introduction.md

 {: .hands_on}

 We used our workflow to rerun our analysis with the peak summits.
 The **Group** tool again produced a list containing the amount of genes found in each chromosome.
-But woudln't it be more interesting to know about the amount of peaks in each unique gene?
+But wouldn't it be more interesting to know about the amount of peaks in each unique gene?
 Let's rerun the workflow with different settings:

 > ### :pencil2: Hands-on: Run a workflow with changed settings
 > 1. Open the workflow menu (top menu bar).
 Find the workflow you made in the previous section, and select the option **Run**